Insects have existed on our planet for millions of years and are considered one of the highest populations of creatures on earth.

 A caterpillar is the larva of a butterfly

 A caterpillar is the second stage in a four-stage life cycle of egg, larva, pupa, and adult.

-The first thing they eat is the actual as this is rich in protein and provides the Caterpillar with a nutritious meal.
+The first thing they eat is the actual, which is rich in protein and provides the Caterpillar with a nutritious meal.

-They have 12 eyes, 4,000 muscles, and they eat mostly plants.
-Each species of will have a favorite plant archery that they like to eat.
+They have 12 eyes and 4,000 muscles, and they eat mostly plants.
+Each species will have favorite plant archery that they like to eat.

-You can find them in your garden on the underside of leaves, in the grass, in hedges and nestles.
+You can find them in your garden on the underside of leaves, in the grass, in hedges, and in nestles.
 You may notice some leaves with holes in them.
 This is a sure sign that a caterpillar is nearby.

 Dung Beetles like to eat poop